Schedule a free consultation

 Experienced Houston DWI Defense Attorney

 If you have been arrested for DWI in Houston despite passing your field sobriety tests, you have plenty of options for the defense in your case.
 Attorney Doug Murphy has experience taking on DWI cases where his clients refused to submit to field sobriety testing.
-To learn about the approach he took in a case like yours, contact the Doug Murphy Law Firm, P.C. today.
+To learn about the approach he took in a case like yours, contact the Murphy & McKinney Law Firm, P.C. today.

 Share this post: